Buy-Side Mergers and Acquisitions (M&A)

 The psychology is somewhat similar to the acquisition motives found in corporations with relaxed corporate governance structures, where drivers for influence and compensation may be “effectively competing” with the objective of maximizing ownership returns.

 In an objectively developed growth strategy the options compete for optimizing customer access, growth and returns vs. minimum risk and capital employment.
 The resulting path-of-least-resistance should increase (or as a minimum maintain) the quality of the strategic position and revenue portfolio.
 An acquisition candidate should win this benchmarking in order to constitute the preferred growth alternative.

 Should growth be organic or non-organic?Organic growth alternatives are often underrated, mostly due to underestimating the revenue potential in the existing customer base.
 Managers consistently overrate their perceived knowledge of how their companies compete.
-Thirty years of experience with comparing the results of in-depth customer interviews with preconceptions verify a significant observations gap.
+Thirty years of experience with comparing the results of in-depth customer interviews with preconceptions, verify a significant perception gap.

-In fact, I have never done a single set of such interviews, where the results have not challenged the client's existing view on precisely how the customers perceive competitive strength and the where and how of future growth! ... which should demonstrate the importance of not solely basing growth strategies on the preconceived opinions of top management.
+In fact, I have never actually executed a set of such interviews, where the results have not challenged the client's existing view on precisely how the customers perceive competitive strength and the where and how of future growth! ... which should clearly demonstrate the importance of not solely basing growth strategies on the preconceived opinions of top management.

 An acquisition should be on the “tool list” for expanding a business when ...:

 The challenge is that many managers are claiming such rational arguments without facts - and usually also without seriously considering alternative entry strategies, e.g. doing it organically, entering into a strategic alliance (partnership structure without ownership), or forming a joint venture with shared risk and capital commitment.
 For more on this subject, read this article on Strategic Alliances and Joint Ventures.